bremich/Blocklists/README.md

 Annoyances blocklists for Pi-hole/uMatrix/AdGuard Home and Adblock/uBlock.

-These blocklists will break some things you might want to keep operational (especially when used with a DNS sinkhole), for example push notifications, automatic updates for various devices, etc.
+These blocklists aren't meant for the general publick.
+They will break some things you might want to keep operational (especially when used with a DNS sinkhole), for example push notifications, automatic updates for various applications and devices, etc.

 ## Pi-hole